Every day begins with an act of courage and hope: getting out of bed.

 Edmonton Depression Counselling

 Depression is a common and serious medical illness that negatively affects how you feel, the way you think, and how you act.
-It is also treatable.
-Depression causes feelings of sadness and/or a loss of interest in activities once enjoyed and the feeling sad or having a depressed mood.
+It causes feelings of sadness and/or a loss of interest in activities once enjoyed, as well as changes in appetite, loss of energy, and/or increased fatigue among other indications.
 Depression can lead to a variety of emotional and physical problems and can affect how a person functions in everyday life.
 Symptoms of depression can range from very mild to severe.
-For a person to be diagnosed with depression they must last for at least two weeks.
+For a person to be diagnosed with depression, symptoms must last for at least two weeks.

 Depression affects an estimated 1 in 15 adults in any given year and 1 in 6 will experience some form of depression at some point in their life.
-It can occur at any time and happen to anyone, but on average appears during the late teens to mid-20s.
+It can also occur at any time and happen to anyone, but on average, it frequently appears during the late teens to mid-20s.
 Studies show women are more likely than men to experience depression and that one-third of women will experience a major depressive episode in their lifetime.

+Yes, it is!
 Depression is among the most treatable of mental disorders.
-Between 80 percent and 90 percent of people with depression eventually respond well to treatment.
+Between 80 to 90% of people with depression eventually respond well to treatment and/or counselling.
 At Greenspan Psychology, we provide Edmonton depression counselling services to help patients gain some relief from their symptoms.

-Before a diagnosis or treatment, a health professional should conduct a thorough diagnostic evaluation, including an interview and possibly a physical examination.
-In some cases, a blood test might be done to make sure the depression is not due to a medical condition like a thyroid problem.
-The evaluation is to identify specific symptoms, medical and family history, cultural factors, and environmental factors to arrive at a diagnosis and plan a course of action.
+Your initial consultation and counselling should look like this: before diagnosis, treatment, and/or counselling, a health professional should conduct a thorough diagnostic evaluation, including an interview and possibly a physical examination.
+In some cases, a blood test might be done to make sure the depression is not due to a medical condition, like a thyroid problem.
+The purpose of this evaluation is to identify specific symptoms, medical and family history, cultural factors, and environmental factors to arrive at a correct diagnosis and plan a course of action.

 If you have any of the below symptoms, you may have depression.